-OB.
-JECTIVE PERFORMANCE 1.
+Objective Performance 1.
 Provide training to the Human Resources team on behavioural based interviewing and unconscious bias, scheduled for February 2020.
-Training was delivered to the Hu Furthermore, a specialist inclusi and an Inclusive Leadership wor 2.
-Develop an e-learning module for Workplace Behaviour and implement in 2020.
-Both the Workplace Behaviour F 2020.
-Following the approval of and includes a focus on Workpla Code of Conduct training will co employees and/or leadership te 3.
-Conduct a pay gap analysis to identify and address any pay equity concerns.
+Training was delivered to the Human Resources team by specialist consultants in February 2020.
+Furthermore, a specialist inclusive leadership and unconscious bias consultant was engaged by the Company and an Inclusive Leadership workshop was delivered to the Executive leadership team in October 2020.
+2. Develop an e-learning module for Workplace Behaviour and implement in 2020.
+Both the Workplace Behaviour Policy and the Code of Conduct were updated and approved in November 2020.
+Following the approval of the revised Code of Conduct, an e-learning module has been developed and includes a focus on Workplace Behaviour.
+Whilst the training was not completed in 2020, roll out of the Code of Conduct training will commence in February 2021.
+During 2020, workplace behaviour training for employees and/or leadership teams occurred at prioritised locations.
+3. Conduct a pay gap analysis to identify and address any pay equity concerns.
 Where equity issues are identified these should be addressed in the 2020 salary review process.
-As part of the 2019 remuneration conducted across all sites.
-Speci- salaries when performing like for female salary across each of the to be a systemic issue, however particular, salaries for 15 female in 5 cases larger salary increases from a gender perspective.
-Thes overall 2.7% average across the Gender equity is again being rev- adjustments to achieve gender p 4.
-Measure the retention of female employees and should any issues be identified, seek to implement ways to address the issues.
-The turnover rate for female em 13.2%.
-Although higher than 20: currently trending at 13.3% and Resources team seeks further in reasons ranging from geographi
+As part of the 2019 remuneration review, in early 2020 a preliminary assessment of gender pay was conducted across all sites.
+Specifically, the aim was to ensure males and females are being paid similar salaries when performing like for like jobs.
+To do this, the average male salary was compared to the average female salary across each of the 202 unique salaried jobs in the organisation.
+Overall, there does not appear to be a systemic issue, however there were unique instances where additional consideration was required.
+In particular, salaries for 15 females in 6 different roles were investigated further by site Human Resources, and in 5 cases larger salary increases than originally anticipated were proposed to ensure pay remains equitable from a gender perspective.
+These employees received increases between 6-12%, much higher than the overall 2.7% average across the broader employee group.
+Gender equity is again being reviewed in the company's 2021 remuneration review and any further adjustments to achieve gender parity.

+Objective Performance 4.
+Measure the retention of female employees and should any issues be identified, seek to implement ways to address the issues .
+The turnover rate for female employees increased during second half of 2020, with the year end rate being 13.2%.
+Although higher than 2019, the Company rate is less than the industry average insight data that is currently trending at 13.3% and 15.7%.
+Following any female resignations within the Company, the Human Resources team seeks further information.
+Currently there is no discernible trend for female departures, with reasons ranging from geographic location, family reasons, retirement and career opportunities.